 - New ‘tin’ cans

 Aluminum is another product that can be recycled indefinitely without any reduction in the quality of the materials.
-There is a high demand for aluminum, so most cans that you throw into the recycling are turned into new products in a matter of weeks.
+There is a high demand for aluminum, so most cans you throw into the recycling are turned into new products in weeks.
+In fact, 50,000 aluminum cans are produced every minute.

-Using recycled aluminum to make new cans saves 95% of the energy it would take to mine the resources and produce the cans from ore.
+Using recycled aluminum to make new cans saves 95% of the energy from mining the resources and producing the cans from ore.

 Glass is another material that can be reused and recycled indefinitely to make new glass products.
-It is far more energy-efficient and easier to make glass products from recycled glass than it is from raw materials.
+It is far more energy-efficient and easier to make glass products from recycled glass than raw materials.
+Glass is 100% recyclable and can be recycled endlessly without losing quality or purity.

 The glass arrives at the reclaiming facility in all kinds of different colours, shapes and sizes.
-All of these are crushed down into tiny pieces called cullet or melted down to be formed into new containers.
-Cullet has smooth edges and can be used in making bricks, or for use in paving surfaces.
+These are crushed down into tiny pieces called cullet or melted down to be formed into new containers.
+Cullet has smooth edges and can be used in making bricks or for use in paving surfaces.

 The plastic is sorted by type, and then each type is sent off to a processing facility.
 At the processing facility, the plastic is fed into a grinder and chopped into plastic flakes.
-These flakes are melted down into a polymer that can be used by manufacturers to make new plastic products.
+These flakes are melted down into a polymer that manufacturers can use to make new plastic products.

 The most common form of plastic is #1, and it is found in pop and water bottles.
 These types of plastic can be remade into: